10 steps to an effective disaster recovery plan

-It’s a common misconception that only large enterprises or global corporations need a well-rounded disaster recovery plan.
-But recent years have shown that disruptions, whether from cyber attacks, natural disasters, or system failures, can affect businesses of every size and sector.
-Preparing for the unexpected is not just good practice; it’s essential.
+These days, we're primed to expect the unexpected.
+It used to be a common misconception that only large enterprises or global corporations need a well-rounded disaster recovery plan.
+But of course, disruptions, whether from cyber attacks, natural disasters, or system failures, affect businesses of every size and in every sector.
+Preparing for the unexpected is not just good practice, it’s essential.

-A disaster recovery plan forms the foundation of your response to major disruptions.
-At its most basic, it defines how your data is backed up, where it’s stored, and who’s responsible for restoring operations.
+A disaster recovery plan forms the foundation of your response to major disruptions and is also useful for planned events such as migrations, upgrades and office moves.
+At its most basic, a disaster recovery plan defines how your data is backed up, where it’s stored, and who’s responsible for restoring operations.
 For larger organisations, the plan becomes more complex, factoring in alternative workspaces, communication strategies, equipment replacement, and more.

-Below, we share the ten essential steps to help you create an effective disaster recovery plan that supports business continuity, explaining each one clearly and providing tips for successful planning.
+Below, we share the ten essential steps to help you create an effective disaster recovery plan that supports business continuity, complete with explanations and top tips for successful planning.

 1. Define clear objectives